vsilaev/tascalate-instrument/README.md

 </dependency>
 ```

-This is an unfortunate consequencies how mutli-release JAR-s are supported at build-time: Java compiler doesn't see classes these exist only for Java 9 and above (placed under META-INF/versions/9 path in JAR) but do not exist at "default" (root) location.
+These are unfortunate consequences how mutli-release JAR-s are supported at build-time: Java compiler doesn't see classes these exist only for Java 9 and above (placed under META-INF/versions/9 path in JAR) but do not exist at "default" (root) location.